Univariate log-concave density estimation with symmetry or modal constraints: Local limit processes and limiting distributions at fixed points

-Theorem~\ref{thm:charzn_uniqueness_full_UC} is about a process $H$, related to the unconstrained concave estimation problem; in the constrained estimation problem, instead of having one process we have two, one for the left-hand side of $0$ (negative axis) and one for the right-hand side of $0$ (positive axis).
+Theorem~\ref{thm:charzn_uniqueness_full_UC} concerns a process $H$, related to the unconstrained concave estimation problem.
+In the mode constrained estimation problem, $f_0 \in {\cal LC}_m$, instead of having one process we have two, one for the left-hand side of $0$ (negative axis) and one for the right-hand side of $0$ (positive axis).
 (Here, $0$ corresponds to the mode $m$, by a translation.)
-The definitions of the left- and right-hand processes depend on a random starting point for the corresponding integrals involved, which we will eventually denote $\TauL$ and $\TauR$ (this is made clear in \eqref{eq:9}, \eqref{eq:defHLtilde}, and \eqref{eq:defHRtilde}, below).
-To define $\TauL$ and $\TauR$, we must define rigorously the possible `bend points' of $\vva$, which may be a complicated Cantor-type set.
-Further complicating things, we also will define `bend points' $\tau_+^0$ and $\tau_-^0$, satisfying $\tau_+^0 \le \TauR$ and $\tau_-^0 \ge \TauL$, where the inequality may or may not be strict; these bend points arise in \eqref{eq:CharznEquality2_full} below. \begin{theorem} Assume $\HHLt$, $\HHRt$ are random processes where $ \vva(t) \equiv \HHLt^{(2)}(t) = \HHRt^{(2)}(t)$ is concave with argmax occurring at $0$.
-Define the `bend points' $\Sa$ by
+The definitions of the left- and right-hand processes depend on a random starting point for the corresponding integrals involved, which we will eventually denote $\TauL$ and $\TauR$ (this is made clear in \eqref{eq:defn:tau0-}--\eqref{eq:defn:tauL-tauR}, below).
+To define $\TauL$ and $\TauR$, we must define rigorously the possible `bend points' of $\vva$.
+To describe the situation exactly, we also will define `bend points' $\tau_+^0$ and $\tau_-^0$, satisfying $\tau_+^0 \le \TauR$ and $\tau_-^0 \ge \TauL$, where the inequality may or may not be strict; these bend points arise in \eqref{eq:CharznEquality2_full} below.
+For a concave function $g$, we let $g'(\cdot -)$ and $g'(\cdot +)$ be the left and right derivatives, respectively (which are always well defined).